 It is also about making hard decisions.
-As the oft-quoted saying by Albert Einstein goes, "Insanity is doing the same thing over and over again, but expecting different results"; we have had to get people to appreciate that we have to do things differently to expect different outcomes.
+As the oft-quoted saying by Albert Einstein goes, "Insanity is doing the same thing over and over again, but expecting different results"; we have The Group has seen meaningful growth across all our digital channels over the past three years.
+The most significant growth has been the five-fold increase in SME loans originating through digital channels, largely due to our comprehensive SME Ecosystem and the services it provides.
+In 2019, almost a fifth of new mortgages originated digitally.

+had to get people to appreciate that we have to do things differently to expect different outcomes.